Scary Movie: Plot

 On Halloween night, Drew Decker receives a threatening phone call while home alone.
 Chased outside by somebody dressed as Ghostface, she is stripped to her bra and panties before being stabbed in the breast, removing one of her silicone implants.
-Her father, who is distracted by receiving fellatio, accidentally hits her with his vehicle, and she looks at her murderer just before being fatally stabbed.
+Her father, who is distracted by receiving fellatio from her mother, accidentally hits her with his vehicle, and she looks at her murderer just before she is fatally stabbed.

-Cindy Campbell meets with her boyfriend Bobby Prinze and her friends, Brenda Meeks, Ray Wilkins, Greg Phillippe, Buffy Gilmore, and Brenda's stoner brother Shorty.
-News teams, including hack reporter Gail Hailstorm, converge on the school due to Drew's murder.
-Gail seduces Buffy's intellectually disabled brother, Special Officer Doofy, to elicit information.
+Cindy Campbell meets up with her boyfriend Bobby Prinze and her friends, Brenda Meeks, Ray Wilkins, Greg Phillippe, Buffy Gilmore, and Brenda's stoner brother Shorty.
+Cindy is being pressured by Bobby to have sex as a couple for the first time.
+News teams, including hack reporter Gail Hailstorm, converge on the school because of Drew's murder.
+Gail seduces Buffy's intellectually disabled brother, Special Officer Doofy, to elicit information from him.

-While in class, Cindy sees Ghostface watching her from outside before receiving an ominous note.
-She then realizes Drew was murdered exactly one year after she and her friends accidentally killed a man by hitting him with a car, then dumping his body in a lake.
+While in class, Cindy notices the killer watching her from outside before receiving an ominous note and realizes Drew was murdered exactly one year after she and her friends accidentally killed a man.
 After football practice, Greg finds a photo of his small penis on his locker saying "I KNOW" on it.
-Believing Ray took the photo, he confronts him and their friends.
+Believing Ray took it, he nearly fights him.

-Cindy tells them about the note, insisting they contact the police, but Greg beats her instead, fearing imprisonment for the murder of the previous year.
-At Buffy's beauty pageant that evening, Ghostface murders Greg in plain view, while the audience mistakes Buffy's pleas for help as part of her dramatic reading.
+Cindy tells her friends about the note, attempting to convince them to tell the police, but Greg beats her instead, fearing imprisonment for the murder of the previous year.
+At Buffy's beauty pageant that evening, the killer murders Greg in plain view, while the audience mistakes her pleas for help as part of her dramatic reading.
 Buffy eventually wins the pageant and forgets Greg.

-Ghostface attacks Cindy while home alone, but retreats when she contacts the police.
+The killer attacks Cindy while home alone but retreats when she contacts the police.
 Bobby arrives and is arrested after a cellphone, knife, and gloves fall out of his pocket.
-As Cindy spends the night at Buffy and Doofy's, she receives a call from Ghostface.
+As Cindy spends the night at Buffy and Doofy's, she receives a call from the killer.

 The following day, Bobby is released from jail.
-Buffy is beheaded by Ghostface with a cleaver.
-That night, Gail and her cameraman Kenny go to a makeout spot to film a murder on camera.
-After they catch Ghostface murdering teenager Heather, he chases them into the woods and murders Kenny.
+Buffy is beheaded by the killer with a cleaver.
+That night, Gail and her cameraman Kenny go to a makeout spot to get a murder on camera.
+After they film the killer murdering teenager Heather, he chases them into the woods and murders Kenny.
 Gail later gives a snot-filled apology to Kenny's family, a parody of a scene from The Blair Witch Project.